Ibrahim-Naseef/DATA-GI/README.md

 - `git checkout <-BranchName->` : To Switch between Branches
 - `git checkout -b <-Branch Name->` : To create new Branch and swicth to that Branch.
 - `git branch -d` : To Delete a Branch
+- `git diff <-BranchName->` : Comapres the diffrence between 2 Repository

+## Git Merge

+It is used to combine the changes made in one branch to the main bracnch

+- `git merge <-Branch Name->` : Combine the present brach with mentioned branch
+- **Merge Conflict** : It occurs when same line is chnaged in 2 branches and we try to merge it.
+  - Solution : Manually select original/new/both changes